borhyne/borhyne-2023/currentsets.md

 - which leads to rework, change orders, and schedule delays

 ## A better way?
-We've been building a practical, fast, and cost effective way to check and improve cross discipline coordination and design quality and have come a long way in 3 years!
+Our services offer a practical, fast, and cost effective way to check and improve cross discipline coordination and design quality.
+We're able to do this because of our internally developed platform we continue to improve with every review.

 ## Progress so far
 We started in late 2020 and have since reviewed and helped to improve over $4B in construction value.
 We've built a platform that reduces the time to check for coordination substantially which has allowed us to help our customers avoid construction surprises.